lsimons/caseum/docs/actors/actor-whiteboarding.md

 In user experience design, [empathy maps](https://en.wikipedia.org/wiki/Empathy_Map) that describe users pains and gains, what they think and say and do and feel.

-Similarly, user experience designers may define fictional characters called [personas](https://en.wikipedia.org/wiki/Persona_(user_experience)) that helps the designer to imagine what to create.
+Similarly, user experience designers may define fictional characters called [personas](https://en.wikipedia.org/wiki/Persona_(user_experience)) that help the designer to imagine what to create.

 These are quite a valuable research and design tool.
 But such empathy maps and personas are not part of Caseum and not quite the same as an actor description.